a5221985/tutorials/Architecture/foundation_enterprise_architect_certification_trng.md

 		1. The change is handled in Phase B
 8. Requirements Management is the process that manages the repository
 	1. It is the controller of Architecture repository
+		1. Any requirements that are coming and going between phases is handled by RM

 ## ADM Guidelines and Tools ##
 ### Introduction to ADM Guidelines and Tools ###